ibexa/documentation-developer/docs/api/general_rest_usage.md

 ### Working with value objects IDs

-Resources that accept a reference to another resource expect reference to be given as a REST ID, not a Public API ID.
+Resources that accept a reference to another resource expect reference to be given as a REST ID, not a public PHP API ID.
 For example, the URI requesting list of users assigned to the role with ID 1 is:

 `GET /api/ezp/v2/user/users?roleId=/api/ezp/v2/user/roles/1`